 "She's the one who beat out Agent Wiese for the lead job?"
 Wiese was a woman about Peter's age.
-With strawberry blond hair, green eyes, freckles, and an epic frown, she looked like a Celtic Valkyrie when she got mad.
+With auburn hair, green eyes, freckles, and an epic frown, she looked like a Celtic Valkyrie when she got mad.

 "But you want to watch."

 "Hell, yeah," Jones said, joining the crowd of agents milling in the center of the bullpen.

 Peter stepped out of his office to meet Rice at the top of the stairs.
 "Agent Rice, you could've called first."